Belgium at the 1928 Summer Olympics: Boxing

-Two men represented Belgium in boxing in 1928.
+Six men represented Belgium in boxing in 1928.
 It was the nation's third appearance in the sport.
 Both men reached the round of 16 (Sartos by winning his first bout, Anneet with a bye), but were defeated there.

 Cycling

 Eight cyclists, all men, represented Belgium in 1928.
 It was the nation's 6th appearance in the sport, in which Belgium had competed every time that Belgium had sent an Olympic team.
 For the first time since 1912, Belgium won no cycling medals.